Eagles' Alshon Jeffery: Considered day-to-day

 Jeffery is considered day-to-day with a strained shoulder, NJ.com's Eliot Shorr-Parks reports.

-This confirms Jeffery's injury isn't serious even though he'll miss practice Wednesday for a second straight day.
+This confirms Jeffery's injury isn't serious, even though he'll miss practice Wednesday for a second straight day.
 He's locked in as the Eagles' top receiver and should still have plenty of time to build chemistry with Carson Wentz.

 More News